-The Company has entered into a reinsurance agreement with an affiliated entity (see Note 23).
+The Company has a reinsurance agreement with an affiliated entity (see Note 23).

-At December 31, 2019 and 2018, the Company reported \$15,358,736 and \$14,700,043, respectively, as amounts due to parent, subsidiaries, and affiliates, net which are included in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+At December 31, 2019 and 2018, the Company reported \$90,463 as receivables from parent, subsidiaries and affiliates, net and at December 31, 2018, the company reported \$180,325 as amounts due to parent, subsidiaries, and affiliates, net which are included in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
 These balances are generally settled within 90 days from the incurred date.
 Any balances due to the Company that are not settled within 90 days are considered nonadmitted assets.